tbryan2/nfl-big-data-bowl-2024/submission_first_draft.md

 - **Optimal Path:** Calculated for each player based on the game environment, focusing on secondary units.
 - **Frechet Distance:** Measures deviation from the optimal path.
-- **POISON Score:** Quantifies efficiency in following the optimal swarm path.
+- **POISON Score:** Quantifies efficiency in following the optimal swarm path. diagram or further explanation needed.

 ## Analysis and Validation
 - **Play Analysis:** [Placeholder for analysis of specific plays or sets of plays, including visualizations and animations]
-- **Comparative Metrics:** POISON will be compared with metrics like STRAIN to validate its effectiveness.
+- **Comparative Metrics:** POISON will be compared with metrics like STRAIN,or some other individual player metric to validate its effectiveness in a visualztion or table.

 ## Discussion and Applications
-POISON offers vast applications for NFL teams and broadcasting.
+POISON offers vast applications for the NFL as whole, individual teams, the media, and fans.

 **Coaching Applications:**
 - **Teachable Moments:** Identifying plays with significant deviations from optimal paths.